 The Board, upon recommendation from the Nominating and Corporate Governance Committee, reviews and determines the composition of the committees and appoints the Committee Chairs.
 Through periodic committee refreshment, we balance the benefits derived from continuity and depth of experience with those gained from fresh, diverse perspectives and enriching our directors' understanding of different aspects of our business.
-There were no changes to committee membership in 2022, though Erika T. Davis was appointed to the Compensation Committee in March 2023.
+In 2023, there were changes in membership for all three committees.
+Ms. Johnson was appointed to the Audit Committee and the Compensation Committee, and Mr. Upchurch was appointed to the Nominating and Corporate Governance Committee), Jeffrey Goble (Compensation Committee and the Nominating and Corporate Governance Committee) and Kimberly J. McWaters (Audit Committee) did not stand for re-election as directors at the 2023 annual meeting, so they are no longer members of the committees on which they served.
 Each standing committee of the Board is currently composed of independent directors.
 In addition, each committee operates under a written charter.
 The committee charters are reviewed annually, and more frequently as necessary, to address any new rules or best practices relating to the responsibilities of the applicable committee, or changes to such rules and best practices.
-The applicable committee recommends changes to its own charter and submitts such recommended changes to the Nominating and Corporate Governance Committee, which recommends action by the Board.
+The applicable committee recommends changes to its own charter and submits such recommended changes to the Nominating and Corporate Governance Committee, which recommends action by the Board.
 All charter amendments are submitted to the Board for approval.